sapanda/geocoding-research/README.md

 - Reverse Geocoding
 - Address Normalization

-Results can be found [here](https://drive.google.com/folderview?id=0BwR7i1Bv5PCWSlRzVy01b09DNVU&usp=sharing)
+Data collected can be found in the results folder, and analysis can be found [here](https://drive.google.com/folderview?id=0BwR7i1Bv5PCWSlRzVy01b09DNVU&usp=sharing)